SKrotkih/SimpleOrganizer/README.md

 - 02.10.2015: Added the DateTools framework
 - 07.10.2015: Log In to local database is implemented fia Facebook.
 Database for local user is implemented in a different storage.
 - 12.10.2015: Implemented data migration for core data for new model data
+- 17.10.2015: Noramalization of the local data base.